tomahawk-jupiter/tomahawk-jupiter/README.md

 Setting up and using my own local development environment with VSCode, Node, NPM, and Git was very rewarding and so was learning how to deploy my first full stack app!

-Recently I found the free CS50 Intro to Computer Science course on edX and Intro to Data Structures and Algorithms by google on Udacity which were very helpful for learning some computer science fundamentals giving me a better understanding of whats happening behind the scenes.
+Next I found the free CS50 Intro to Computer Science course on edX and Intro to Data Structures and Algorithms by google on Udacity which were very helpful for learning some computer science fundamentals giving me a better understanding of whats happening behind the scenes.

 Currently I'm learning about the blockchain from the [Patrick Collins freeCodeCamp](https://www.youtube.com/watch?v=gyMwXuJrbJQ) video and from the cool [cryptoZombies](https://cryptozombies.io/) game/tutorial.